Srush-02/SrushProj/README.md

 - POSTMAN
 - Jest for test case

-In healthCare application for CA2 of Programming for Information Systems, I have build database setup with configuration.
-I created REST APIs in JavaScript.
+- In CA2 of Programming for Information Systems, healthCare application was developed in JavaScript (Node. js) using Express.js framework in developing some of the RESTful APIs.
-After developing the REST APIs and connecting with database.
-I used POSTMAN for local tetsing as rest client tool.
-For code coverage I wrote test case for ther service layer as per standard and run them successfully.
-I have constructed database setup along with set up configuration.
-Also I designed REST APIs on JavaScript.
-Once the REST APIs are created and the connection with database.
-I did local testing through POSTMAN as rest client tool.
+- It connects with Microsoft SQL Server database that contains patient as well as test records.
+I used an Express to install (sever.js) an independent configuration app.
+- Information regarding connection of the database configured in db,js file.
-Regarding the code coverage I wrote the test cases of the service layer in accordance to standard format and run them successfully.
+- Code coverage, test cases of the service layer were introduced to access the standard format and run it successfully.

-This functionality in the back-end of the healthcare information system was developed on JavaScript (Node. js) with Express. js to create few of the RESTful APIs.
-It is connected to Microsoft SQL Server database which stores patient records.
-An independent configuration app (db. js) where the connection information of the database was saved and retrieved safely it was an Express to configure the server.
+The backend services were performed so that I should be able to carry out the basic functionalities of storing and querying the patient and the test details.

-Application-specific api calls:
+## Backend specific api calls:
-1. GET call: Get api call access all the record of the patients.
+1. GET call: /patient
-I applied LEFT JOIN in query to be able to reflect the tests missing patients.
+Get api call access to all the record of the patients.
+I used LEFT JOIN in query so that I could reflect the patients missing the tests.
 In query I used FORMAT function to format dates.
 2. POST Api: /add-patient
-Adds new patient and detected test records.
+Adds new records of patients and their test records with test status(pending/completed).
 3. PUT Api: /updatePatient/:phone_number
-Updates the patient and the test record with respect to the patient’s phone number and test record identifier.
+Updates the patients and the test record based on phone number of patient and identifying number of test records.
-It returns a meaning message depending on whether or not the update has suceeded and the record is there.
+It sends back a message based on whether the update has suceeded or not as well as whether the record exists or not.
-4. DELETE Api:  /delete-record/:id
+4. DELETE Api call: delete-record/:id
-Deletes a test using the given test_id.
-In case of a non-existent record, I included verification.
+Removes a test based on the test_id presented.
+Added validation to show "Patients record not found".

+# Front-end Technology:
+HTML,
+CSS,
+JavaScript

+- Using RESTful APIs and frontend interface to help filtering/ modifying/ delete patient records using CRUD operations.
+- The application runs at the http://localhost:3000 host.
+- I added window.addEventListener function to display all patient record on the basis of the page rendered.
+- filter exiting patient record with applyFilters method.
+Included also radio button to test status of patient
+- The addition of a Patient form to add the details of a new patient record. on submit button it triggers /add-patient API to create a new record in the database. with the help of const payload I am adding this data for patient record. payload = {
+    first_name: firstName,
+    last_name: lastName,
+    gender,
+    date_of_birth: dob,
+    phone_number: phoneNumber,
+    patient_email: email,
+    test_name: testName,
+    appointment_date: appointmentDate,
+    test_status: status
+  };

+- Added a column to action in below table so that it contains 2 buttons EDIT and DELETE row.
+To begin with, I was trying to do global edit of the change in pages but it was not working properly due to proper css hence taking array as per raw edit.
+- Applied use of wrapper to correct content of table properly
+- Save button makes a PUT api call request to modify a patient and test record.
+- The Delete button that removes a certain record of a test through api call DELETE /delete-record/:id with the message asking conformation whether he is sure to delete the test record.